-The Deputy City Manager for Development is responsible for oversight and management of six development related departments.
-The City functions covered by the Development Group include Engineering Services, Transportation, Utilities, Planning and Development Services, Community Development, and Parks and Recreation.
+The Deputy City Manager for Community Resources is responsible for oversight and management of five development related departments.
+The City functions covered by the Community Resources Group include Engineering Services, Transportation, Utilities, Planning and Development Services, and Parks and Recreation.

 The Engineering Services Department consists of six areas: capital street program engineering, development program engineering, storm water utility support, real estate services, inspection and survey.
-The department is responsible for all street and building construction, subdivision construction monitoring, and floodplain management in the City.
+The department is responsible for all street construction, subdivision construction monitoring, and floodplain management in the City.